dgiglio84/vgames/README.md

 *UPDATES*

 3-13-2023
--SQL queries can be executed via a hidden window.
+- SQL queries can be executed via a hidden window.
 To access this window, hold down CTRL and right-click on the "Wish List" button.

 2-9-2023
 - Added a "Region" field.